xquery/xquerydoc/README.md

 ##Usage

-There are several ways to use xquerydoc.
+There are two ways to use xquerydoc.

 ###Invoking xquerydoc from the commandline

 The *bin/xquerydoc* script can be invoked from the commandline and generate documentation from xquery containing xqdoc comments.

-This script uses XML Calabash XProc pipeline (which comes with SAXON XQuery processor) to invoke XQuery v1.0 xquerydoc and generate documentation by applying XSLT transformation.

 To use provide xquerydoc with a directory containing xquery or single xquery file and the directory you wish to place generated documentation.